canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/README.md

   * virtualization (virtualization functionalities)

 * The ***hardware*** features axis
-  * board blueprints (board and architectures specific features)
+  * board blueprints (board and architecture specific components or functionalities)
-  * device drivers (device support which can be reused by distinct boards)
+  * device drivers (device support which can be reused and shared accross distinct boards)